 - (1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-The Spokane River is in the immediate vicinity of the Well Electric site.
+While surface waters would again be analyzed at project level SEPA review, it was included during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; The Spokane River is in the immediate vicinity of the Well Electric site.
 The Spokane River drains the northern part of Lake Coeur d'Alene, emptying into the Columbia River at Franklin D. Roosevelt Lake, approximately 110 miles downstream. - (2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.
-Well Electric site is within 200 feet of the Spokane River.
+While any work near water would again be analyzed at project level SEPA review, it was included during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; Well Electric site is within 200 feet of the Spokane River.
 Please refer to Attachment A for a site plan. - (3) Estimate the amount of fill and dredge material that would be placed in or removed from the surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material.

-No material would be placed in or removed from surface water or wetlands.
+Indicate the source of fill material. - While fill and dredge material would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; No material would be placed in or removed from surface water or wetlands.

 - (4) Will the proposal require surface water withdrawals or diversions?
 If yes, give general description, purpose, and approximate quantities if known.
-The proposed work would not require surface water withdrawals or diversions. - (5) Does the proposal lie within a 100-year floodplain?
+While water withdrawals or diversions would again be analyzed at project level SEPA review, they were assessed during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; the proposed work would not require surface water withdrawals or diversions. - (5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.

-The Well Electric project site is within the FEMA 100-year floodplain.
+While the 100 year floodplain would again be analyzed at project level SEPA review, it was included during this non-project study to better understand any cost implications.
+For the non-project study purposes, the following was assumed; The Well Electric project site is within the FEMA 100-year floodplain.
 Please refer to Attachment B, Well Electric Site Floodplain Map. - (6) Does the proposal involve any discharge of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
-The project would not discharge waste materials to surface waters.